 Adults: 1 person - 4 Eur.

-Pupils, students, the disabled, pensioners: 1 person - 2 Eur
+Pupils, students, disabled people, pensioners: 1 person - 2 Eur

 Family ticket (family ticket can be purchased by a group of 3-6 people, consisting of one to two adults) and at least one child under 18: 10 Eur.